layerssss/express-sexy-static/README.md

 ### Be sexy

-A few crafted <a id="themes">sexy themes</a> are shiped with SexyStatic.
+A few crafted sexy themes are shiped with SexyStatic.
 Try them and pick one.

 View all themes at [http://sexystatic.micy.in/#themes](http://sexystatic.micy.in/#themes).